Lednerb/bilberry-hugo-theme/v4/README.md

 ### CSS and JS modules

-This theme supports hot-swappable CSS and JavaScript extensions, which can be specified using the `css_modules` and `js_modules` list parameters in your site's `config.toml` file.
+This theme supports hot-swappable CSS and JavaScript extensions, which can be specified using the `css_modules` and `js_modules` list parameters in your site's `hugo.toml` file.
 Modules can be specified either relative to the `static` directory (e.g., `exampleSite/static/custom.css`) or as a URL:

 ```toml